Avichai98/linux-devops-course/week7/week7_practice/README.md

 - Automatic deployment to Azure VM on `main` push
 - Files copied via `rsync`
-- Remote `docker-compose up` on the VM
+- Remote `docker compose up` on the VM
 - Deployment logs saved as artifact
 - Slack notification on success/failure